cvlab-epfl/MeshSDF/README.md

 ## Installation

-To get started, simply clone the repo and run the setup bash script, which will take care of installing all packages and dependencies.
+To get started, simply clone the repo and run the setup bash script, which will take care of installing all packages/ dependencies and download data.

 ```
 git clone https://github.com/edoRemelli/MeshSDF.git